dionlow/ai-tutor-demo/README.md

 We can use `AnimatePresence` which will abstract some of the lifecycle state when components are unmounting.
 We could have a bit more control if we use [react-transition](https://reactcommunity.org/react-transition-group/switch-transition)

+#### Level 3

+We can use gesture libraries such as [use-gesture](https://www.npmjs.com/package/@use-gesture/react).
+There are some gesture libraries that try to simulate page transitions, but I could only find some that were custom or not well supported.

+### Next Steps

+I would consider using react-native or flutter to use cross platform api's.

 ## Author

 - Frontend Mentor - [@dionlow](https://www.frontendmentor.io/profile/dionlow)